sankarshanmukhopadhyay/Links/README.md

    * Villages, including
        * Norms, and the evolution of sets of norms
        * Village defences, including the curation of content for vulnerable members (this is really just a special case of a norm)
+          * (Note that the project is envisaging a world where entities tend not to face the jungle of the internet alone.
+Instead, entities exist mostly within vilages that have collective defences against the jungle. *All members* are vulnerable members.)
        * Non-zero-sum transactional opportunities that leverage both search and reputation in the social graph
        * Support for work on hard problems of coordinated action.